kyma-project/community/docs/guidelines/repository-guidelines/01-new-repository-settings.md

 ## Use the repository template

-When you create a new repository use the template `kyma-project/template-repository`.
-This template contains all necessary configuration files for OWNERS, Kyma stale bot, issue and pull request templates, license and code of conduct.
+Whenever you create a new repository, use the template from the [`template-repository`](https://github.com/kyma-project/template-repository).
+This template contains all necessary configuration files for [OWNERS](../../contributing/04-prow-workflow.md#owners-file), Kyma stale bot, issue and pull request templates, license, and Code of Conduct.

-> **NOTE:** Do not check *Include all branches* option!
+> **NOTE:** Do not mark the **Include all branches** checkbox!

 ![Template](./assets/template.png)

-If you are interested in what's inside the template, check the [template repository code](https://github.com/kyma-project/template-repository).

 ## Adjust repository options